School-Year Strategies to Stay Gluten-Free

 - Gluten may also be found in foods with natural and artificial colorings and flavorings, clarifying agents, emulsifiers, starch and modified food starch, hydrolyzed plant and vegetable proteins, maltose and dextrose, and stabilizers

 Remember: gluten-free products will generally say so on the label.

-- Avoid wheat (including breads and pastas), barley, and rye, and its disguises: bulgur, durum, faro, spelt, kamut, gram flour, semolina, seitan, triticale, einkorn, and farina
+- Avoid wheat (including breads and pastas), barley, and rye, and its disguises: bulgur, durum, faro, spelt, KAMUT wheat, gram flour, semolina, seitan, triticale, einkorn, and farina

 - Here’s the main lesson: when in doubt, don’t eat it!